-Jerome B. Minglana

-Position: Executive Director, President
+Jerome B. Minglana Position: Executive Director, President

-Mr. Minglana previously served as President of BPI Globe BanKO from 2015-2016.
+Mr. Minglana previously served as President of BPI Globe BanKO from 2015-2016 and BPI Direct Banko, Inc. from 2016 to January 2024.
 He also took on other roles in BPI, such as Vice President and Division Head of Retail Banking Group and served as Area Business Director of extreme North Luzon area.
+He is currently the President of Legazpi Savings Bank, a subsidiary of BPI.